aneesa-saleh/restaurant-reviews-qa/README.md

 All user stories and test cases were created using [JIRA](https://www.atlassian.com/software/jira) and [Zephyr Scale](https://smartbear.com/test-management/zephyr-scale/).
 They have been exported to the `test-docs` folder as spreadsheets.

+## Documents

+### User stories
+All user stories are saved in pdf files exported from JIRA.
+There is a detailed list of user stories including acceptance criteria [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/user-stories/user-stories-details.pdf).
+Click [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/user-stories/user-stories-summary.pdf) for a summarised version of the list.

-## Reports
+### Reports
 All reports can be found in the `reports` folder.
-Bug reports are in [`reports/bugs`](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/reports/bugs).
+Bug reports are in [`docs/reports/bugs`](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/reports/bugs).

 ## Accessibility Testing
 Accessibility tests are performed using [XRAY](https://www.getxray.app/exploratory-testing).
 Reports and recordings will be made available shortly.